Program offering is contingent upon funding and adequate enrolment.

 The Indigenous Teacher Education Program (ITEP) provides an opportunity to specialize in Indigenous education and qualifies graduates for Ontario College of Teachers certification.

-- Applicants can choose one of three community sites offered: Kenjgewin Teg, Lambton-Kent, or Mushkegowuk Territory (exact site in Mushkegowuk Territory to be determined based on enrolment).
+- Applicants can choose one of three community sites offered: Kenjgewin Teg, Lambton-Kent, Mushkegowuk Territory (exact site in Mushkegowuk Territory to be determined based on enrolment) or Tyendinaga.